PantellaA/DeepDetect/README.md

 ## Scripts (`scripts/`)

-This directory contains standalone scripts to **download and load pre-trained weights** directly from Hugging Face (solving the GitHub file size limit issue):

-* `load_best_cnn.py` (o il nome reale del tuo file) Automatically downloads the best checkpoint for the **Custom CNN** from Hugging Face and rebuilds the model ready for inference.
+This directory contains **standalone evaluation scripts** designed to reproduce results **without retraining the models**.

+The scripts automatically **download the best model checkpoints from the Hugging Face Hub**, rebuild the corresponding architectures, and run
+**validation and test evaluation** using the same preprocessing pipeline adopted during training.

+- `evaluate_cnn256.py`
-* `load_best_resnet.py` (o il nome reale del tuo file) Automatically downloads the best checkpoint for the **Fine-Tuned ResNet50** from Hugging Face and rebuilds the model ready for inference.
+  Downloads the **best CNN256 checkpoint** from Hugging Face and evaluates the model on the validation and test sets.

+- `evaluate_resnet50.py`
+  Downloads the **best fine-tuned ResNet50 checkpoint** from Hugging Face and evaluates the model on the validation and test sets.

+**Hugging Face model repository:**
+`PantellaA/DeepDetect-Models`

+>  Note: these scripts do **not** perform training; they only load and evaluate the **best model checkpoints obtained during training**.

 ---